-Promoted story Pins appear in a user’s home feed.
+Promoted Story Pins appear in a user’s home feed.
 They are a multi-page, long-form Pin that can feature up to 20 pages of images and text.
 This type of ad is still being rolled out by Pinterest so it’s not immediately available to everyone.
 Businesses in the US can request access to use it.

 Buyable Pins give users the option to buy an item directly from your ad.
 You can tag the image you select with white dots linked to your products.
 This type of ad works well with a well-composed photo including one or multiple products you offer in an aesthetically pleasing fashion.

-Although it might not seem like the first place you’d think of when searching for a platform to advertise on, Snapchat can actually be a great tool for the small to medium-sized business.
+Although it might not seem like the first place you’d think of when searching for a platform to advertise on, Snapchat can actually be a great tool for small to medium-sized businesses.
 On the user’s end, it’s a social app that allows you to share temporary photos and text to friends that typically disappear when you’re done viewing it.

 Snapchat is ripe with opportunities for businesses too!
-With around 300 million MAUs, there’s plenty of potential to reach a vast audience.
+With around 300 million MAUs, there’s plenty of potentials to reach a vast audience.
 But according to Omnicore, the caveat for business owners is that most people who use Snapchat fall under the age of 34 years old.
 If that’s a segment of your target audience, fantastic!
 Advertising on this platform might just be worth your while.

 Advertising on Snapchat

-There are three main methods to advertise on Snapchat: Snap ads, sponsored geofilters and sponsored lenses.
+There are three main methods to advertise on Snapchat: Snap ads, sponsored geofilters, and sponsored lenses.
 Each offers a different way to connect with your core audience in a unique forum.

 Snap ads appear in between the stories of a user’s friends and within the Snapchat Discover page.
 They’re formatted to look like a Snap.
 That means your video or photo should be full-screen and vertical.
 Videos are limited to 10-seconds.
 You can add interactive elements such as swipe-up links and the option to jump to another more in-depth version of the story.

 But they’re not always limited to a small geographic area.
 You can also apply them nationwide for a specific event, occasion, or holiday.
-Snapchat makes it easy to craft a geofilter with their in-app design feature.
+Snapchat makes it easy to craft a geofilter with its in-app design feature.
 Simply go to the settings and locate the On-Demand Geofilters section.
 You can craft your own for as little as $5.99.